joeldemontigny/project-sports-analytics-NHL-3.0/README.md

 Project-Sports-Analytics-NHL-3.0
 Machine Learning Proposal – Sept 18, 2023

-Problem: Identify the key characteristics for the best teams in the NHL over the last 30 seasons.
+Problem: Identify the key characteristics for the best teams in the NHL over the last 30 seasons, by leveraging various Machine Learning Methedologies.

+Challenges: Imbalanced Data

+Future Enhancements: Use the model for player stats and additional KPIs not used for the purpose of this project.

 Tech and libraries used:
 -	Pandas
 -	Spark